Viajes

 Is splitting by person-nights actually fair?

 For most group trips, yes.
-It assumes each night's occupancy cost is shared equally among whoever was present.
-If one traveler occupies a separate bed or has special arrangements, a manual adjustment may be fairer.
+It assumes each night's room cost is shared equally among whoever was present that night.
+Everyone pays the same per-night rate; the only difference is how many nights they slept there.
+If someone has a separate bed or private arrangement, adjust manually.

 What counts as the 'total hotel bill'?

-Enter the full amount on the final invoice, including taxes, resort fees, and parking if those are being shared.
-Exclude personal charges like room service or incidentals — those should be paid individually.
+Enter the full final invoice amount, including taxes, resort fees, and parking if those are being shared by the group.
+Exclude personal charges like room service, mini-bar, or pay-per-view — those should be paid by whoever incurred them.

 How is this different from just dividing the bill equally?

-An equal split ignores night count differences.
-If you stayed 3 nights and a friend joined only for night 3, equal splitting charges them the same as you — $225 vs. $75 in a $900/4-person example.
-The custom method charges them $81.82 instead.
+An equal split ignores who stayed longer.
+If you stayed 3 nights and a friend joined only for the last night, an equal split charges them the same $225 as you.
+Splitting by nights charges them only $81.82 — the cost of the one night they actually used.

 Should I include the hotel deposit in the total?

-No. Deposits are typically refunded and not part of the final cost.
+No. Deposits are normally refunded, so they aren't part of the shared cost.
 Enter only the final charged amount.
-If the deposit was partially forfeited (e.g., late cancellation fee), include only the non-refunded portion.
+If part of a deposit was forfeited (for example a late-cancellation fee), include just the non-refunded portion.

 What is 'cost per person per night' used for?

-It's the most useful figure for comparing hotel costs across trips.
-A $75/person/night rate lets you directly compare a 3-night group trip to a 5-night solo stay.
-It's also the unit most travel budgets use.
+It's the best figure for comparing trips.
+A $75/person/night rate lets you compare a 3-night group trip directly against a 5-night stay or a different hotel.
+It's also the unit most travel budgets and per-diem reimbursements use.

 Do resort fees and parking get split the same way?

-Only if they're charged per room, not per person.
-A $30/night resort fee on a shared room is a room cost — split it proportionally.
-A $15/night parking fee per car is a personal cost — each car owner pays theirs separately.
+Only if they're charged per room.
+A $30/night resort fee on a shared room is a room cost — split it with the rest of the bill.
+A $15/night parking fee per car is personal — each car owner pays their own, not the whole group.